scalawithcats/scala-with-cats/src/pages/monoids/pygmy-hadoop.md

 To run the fold in parallel we need to change the implementation strategy.
 A simple strategy is to allocate as many threads as we have CPUs, and then evenly partition our sequence amongst the threads.
 When each thread completes we simply append the results together.

 Scala provides some simple tools to distribute work amongst threads.
 We could in fact just use the [parallel collections library](http://docs.scala-lang.org/overviews/parallel-collections/overview.html) to implement a solution, but I want to go a bit lower level.
-You might have already used `Future`s.
+You might have already used `Futures`.
 A `Future` models a computation that may not yet have a value.
 That is, it represents a value that will become available in the future.
 They are a good tool for this sort of job.

 ### Futures